This post describes steps one can take to create a live kernel dump file in Windows 11.

 Once Task Manager is opened, Click on the Details tab.

-Then right click on an empty area in Details pane and select Create live kernel dump file.
+Then right-click on an empty area in the Details pane and select Create live kernel dump file.

 When you do that, you should see a Dumping kernel dialog showing you the location of the dump file.

 Click OK to close the window.
 Click on Open file location to open File Explorer to the dump file’s location.